elkheddoumi/elkheddoumi.github.io/content/posts/preferences/index.md

 description: "Study how preferences can be compiled, in order to enable fast answering to queries"
 hero: "/images/BandeauANITI.jpg"
 tags: ["Java","knowledge compilation","Decision support systems"]
-title: "Preferences compilation for decision suport systems"
+title: "Preferences compilation for decision support systems"
 ---

 # General context